Business and reconciliation

 Learn how the Government of Canada is responding to Call to Action 92.

 92. We call upon the corporate sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.
 This would include, but not be limited to, the following:

 - Commit to meaningful consultation, building respectful relationships, and obtaining the free, prior, and informed consent of Indigenous peoples before proceeding with economic development projects.

 - Ensure that Aboriginal peoples have equitable access to jobs, training, and education opportunities in the corporate sector, and that Aboriginal communities gain long-term sustainable benefits from economic development projects.

 - Provide education for management and staff on the history of Aboriginal peoples, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
 This will require skills based training in intercultural competency, conflict resolution, human rights, and anti-racism.

-The Government of Canada is not the lead on a response for Calls to Action 92.
+The corporate sector in Canada is responsible for the response to Call to Action 92.